 This soda charger is available in Gold color and can be used with iSi soda siphons to make carbonated water, soda, and other drinks.
 The pack comes with ten chargers that help eliminate impurities (salt) in your drink, and also gives it a refreshing taste.
 Make your fizzy drink with the iSi 10-Pack Soda Charger.

 It is easy to use, store, and requires only one application (cannot be reused).
-The charger is also made with strict adherence to the North America Electrical standards.
+The charger is also made with strict adherence to North America Electrical standards.
 It has a long shelf life and can be transported easily.

 Leland Co2 Soda Chargers Best cartridge for drinks